 Flavoured vodkas, in their modern form, are neutral spirits with flavourings added to them after distillation.
 If you’ve ever tried a vodka that tasted synthetic or overly fake-fruity then chances are, it’s the flavoured kind.
 That weird peach-tasting vodka someone brought to your Christmas party in 2008?
 Yeah, that's the flavoured sh*t.
 Technically there are some flavoured vodkas made by redistilling neutral spirit with natural botanicals, but they’re not really common.

 Characterful vodkas are another thing entirely.
 Their individuality comes from the raw materials and methods used to make them.
 Traditionally, these are ingredients like potatoes, barley, rye, and wheat, but these days everything from green coffee beans to apples are on the table, too.

 Distillers producing vodkas with character have the tricky job of crafting a spirit that’s neutral but also shows off the essence of its raw materials.
 So while they wanna keep it a blank canvas, they also want this canvas to be imbued with the texture, subtle tastes, and complexities of those base ingredients.

-‘The more times you distill a spirit, the more character and flavour you remove from it,’ Dawn tells us.
-‘So if a vodka brand says it’s triple distilled or quadruple distilled or nine million times distilled, basically what they’re saying is they’ve just removed as much flavour as possible from the spirit.
+‘The more times you distil a spirit, the more character and flavour you remove from it,’ Dawn tells us.
+‘So if a vodka brand says it’s triple distilled or quadruple distilled or nine-million-times distilled, basically what they’re saying is they’ve just removed as much flavour as possible from the spirit.
 The type of still you use also matters.
 A big industrial still has something called a purifier, which is meant to remove flavour and character and just leave alcohol.’